rahulgulati89/Kafka/README.md

 ## Producer Protobuf Messages to Topic using Java Producer

-For this step, we are going to use Java Producer using maven that produces protobuf messages to the topic.
-You can look at the code in this repository for the same.
-Note that we are using `protoc-jar-maven-plugin`  plugin which produces protobuf code bindings from our `Product.proto` file so that we can use those in our maven project.
+For this step, we are going to use Java Producer in maven based project.
+The producer will produce messages with key as String and value serialized with Protobuf Serializer.
+You can look at the code in this repository for the same Java protobuf Producer.
+Note that we are using `protoc-jar-maven-plugin`  plugin in our maven pom.xml.
+This is required to generate protobuf code bindings from our `Product.proto` file so that we can use those code bindigs to produce messages with Product type.
+You just need to compile this maven project('mvn clean' and 'mvn complie') and the code bindings will be generate automatically from this plugin.

 ## Consume Protobuf messages from Conduktor UI